ElektraInitiative/libelektra/doc/COMPILE.md

 Tools are used to add extra functionality to Elektra.
-The flag used to specify which tools are compiled is `-DTOOLS`, thus flag works similarly to the `-DPLUGINS` flag.
+The flag used to specify which tools are compiled is `-DTOOLS`, thus flag works similarly to the `-DPLUGINS` flag, but is more limited in its functionality (which does not matter, because there are not so many tools).

 To add all tools, you can use::

 	-DTOOLS=ALL

-To add all plugins not having additional dependencies (they need only POSIX), you can use:
+To add all tools except of race, you can use:

-	-DTOOLS=NODEP

-To build only the default tools, you can use:

-	-DTOOLS=DEFAULT
+	-DTOOLS="ALL;-race"

 To specify specific tools you can use, e.g.: